Acuva Technologies partners with Canature for Next Generation UV-LED Water Disinfection Applications | 17.10.19 | finanzen.at

 Acuva Technologies partners with Canature for Next Generation UV-LED Water Disinfection Applications

-BURNABY, BC, Oct.
-16, 2019 /PRNewswire/ - Canature, one of the largest manufacturers of residential and commercial water treatment systems and components in China, announced today that it has partnered with Acuva Technologies for UV-LED water treatment technology solutions.
+BURNABY, British Columbia, Oct.
+17, 2019 /PRNewswire/ -- Canature, one of the largest manufacturers of residential and commercial water treatment systems and components in China, announced today that it has partnered with Acuva Technologies for UV-LED water treatment technology solutions.

 Canature's wide range of high-quality water treatment products and commercial drinking water systems were a perfect fit for Acuva's Strike Platform of UV-LED Water Disinfection Modules.
 After completing thorough testing and detailed evaluation of Acuva's modules, it was clear that Strike could meet and exceed Canature's requirements for chemical-free microbial disinfection.